Frequently Asked Questions

 Can I have Custom Aquariums do the install?

-If a customer lives in an area we have service reps, we can give a quote on an install, and if you’re outside of our service area we can assist in finding an installation company in your area.
+If a customer lives in an area where we have service reps, we can give a quote on an installation.
+If you’re outside of our service area, we can assist in finding an installation company in your area.

 Back to Top